Immigration Books for 4th Grade

 Still, Shirley’s adjustment to America is not easy.
 Because birthdays are counted differently in China, Shirley is placed as a ten-year-old into her new school and struggles to fit in as she learns English and tries to make friends.
-When spring comes, Shirley learns to play stick ball with the help of a new friend, and following Jackie Robinson and the Brookyn Dodger’s quest for the pennant shows Shirley that America is, indeed, the land of opportunity.
+When spring comes, Shirley learns to play stickball with the help of a new friend and following Jackie Robinson and the Brooklyn Dodger’s quest for the pennant shows Shirley that America is, indeed, the land of opportunity.

-Baseball, as America’s favorite pastime, is often a symbol for what is great about America.
+Baseball, as America’s favorite pastime, is often a symbol of what is great about America.
 There is a passage in this book that expresses this beautifully:

 “Baseball is not just another sport.
 America is not just another country… In our national pastime, each player is a member of a team, but when he comes to bat, he stands alone.
 One man.
 Many opportunities.
 For not matter how far behind, how late in the game, he, by himself, can make a difference.
 He can change what has been.
 He can make it a new ball game.